Antisemitism in the United States: Antisemitism within the African-American community

+Brookings Institution fellow Jamie Kirchick said in 2018 that antisemitism has been a particular problem in parts of America's black community since the split between the mainstream Civil rights movement led by Martin Luther King Jr. and the more radical Black Power movement of the late 1960s.

+A 2019 study found that 28% of African Americans believed that they were seeing more Black people that they personally knew express antisemitism than in the past.
+In the same study, 19% of African Americans believed that Jewish people were impeding Black progress in America.
+Four percent (4%) of African Americans self-identified as being Black Hebrew Israelites in 2019.

-Prominent African American figures such as Louis Farrakhan and Kanye West have been accused of anti-semitism.
+Prominent African-American figures Louis Farrakhan and Kanye West have received widespread condemnation for propagating antisemitism.

 Holocaust denial

-Austin App, a German-American La Salle University professor of medieval English literature, is considered the first major American Holocaust denier.
+Austin App (1902–1984), a German-American La Salle University professor of medieval English literature, is considered the first major American Holocaust denier.
 App wrote extensively in newspapers and periodicals, and he also wrote a couple of books which detailed his defense of Nazi Germany and Holocaust denial.
 App's work inspired the Institute for Historical Review, a California center which was founded in 1978 with the sole purpose of denying the Holocaust.
-One of the newer forms of antisemitism is the denial of the Holocaust by revisionist historians and neo-Nazis.
+One of the newer forms of antisemitism is the denial of the Holocaust by negationist historians and neo-Nazis.

-A survey conducted in 2020 found that close to two-thirds of Millennials and Gen Z adults were not aware that 6 million Jews were killed in the Holocaust.
-24% agreed that the Holocaust might be a myth or that accounts of it had been exaggerated.
+The results of a survey which was conducted in 2020 revealed that close to two-thirds of Millennials and Gen Z adults were not aware that 6 million Jews were killed in the Holocaust.
+24% of them believed that the Holocaust might be a myth or that accounts of it are exaggerated.

 Antisemitic organizations

-White supremacists
+White nationalists and white supremacists

-There are a number of antisemitic organizations in the United States, some of them violent, which espouse religious antisemitism, racial antisemitism and white supremacy.
+There are a number of antisemitic organizations in the United States, some of them violent, which espouse religious antisemitism, racial antisemitism, white nationalism and white supremacy.
 They include Christian Identity Churches, White Aryan Resistance, the Ku Klux Klan, the American Nazi Party, and many other organizations.
 Several fundamentalist churches, such as the Westboro Baptist Church and the Faithful Word Baptist Church, also preach antisemitic messages.
 The largest neo-Nazi organizations in the United States are the National Nazi Party and the National Socialist Movement.
 Adopting the look and emblems of white power skinheads, many members of these antisemitic groups shave their heads and tattoo themselves with Nazi symbols such as swastikas, SS insignias, and "Heil Hitler".
 Additionally, antisemitic groups march and preach antisemitic messages throughout America.
+Although most American Jews are of European descent and 80% to 90% of them identify as white (as noted by Ilana Kaufman of the Jewish Community Relations Council), white nationalists hate the religious and ethnic diversity that Jews represent.